DevwellOrg/DevWellOpenSource/topics/HTML and CSS/Getting Started With HTML and CSS/Lessons/Lesson 01/lesson.md

 - Create a folder (on your Desktop is probably the easiest place to put it) called `myResume`
 - Open `myResume` in VSCode
 - Create a file called index.html
-- Type `html` and you'll see a magic box appear.
+- Inside that file, type `html` and you'll see a magic box appear.
 Select the option `html:5`
   ![HTML Emmet](./images/htmlEmmet.png "HTML Emmet")
 - Your code should now look like this: